adaltas/node-csv-docs/src/md/stringify/options/cast.md

 * `context` (object)
   A context object.

+The accepted return values are:
+* `null`, `undefined`
+  The field will be empty.
+* `string`
+  The string value of the field.
+* `object`
+  An object containing the `value` property of the field as a well as options applied at the field level in case of a need to overwrite global options.

 ## Context

 The context object is passed as the second argument of the user provided function.
 It contains the following properties: